 Zuko's memories in "Zuko Alone" are absolutely TERRIFYING in their depiction of Azula as a true fledgling sociopath.
 Zuko mentions that she "feeds" the sweet little turtleducks by throwing fairly large rocks directly at the ducklings, and while her other acts of petulance and spite are childish, they are a definite foreshadow of what she'll be like later.
 The fact that she can completely switch personalities and play the innocent so convincingly even when her mother knows how manipulative she can be is quite chilling, as is her total lack of empathy for her "friends" and her family, even after their mum is banished, her only reaction is to taunt Zuko with how she's no longer there to stop her tormenting him.
 However, the bit where she opens Zuko's bedroom door at night and happily sings " Dad's going to kill you!" and explains every detail of why she's certain and, for once, isn't lying is one of the scariest moments of Creepy ChildTroubling Unchildhood Behavior in history.

 Aang in the episode The Desert.
-Sure, he calms down before any real damage is done, but think about it...this one sandbender stole a rare animal.
-It turns out it belonged the Avatar, who is well and truly ticked.
+Sure, Katara calms him down before any real damage is done, but think about it...this one sandbender stole a rare animal.
+It turns out it belongs to the Avatar, who is very, very upset about losing his one living remnant of his people.
 And then Toph says one thing too many, and Aang's eyes start glowing.
 At this point, there is nothing the sandbenders can do to get him back.
-They start pleading, saying they'll help in any way they can, but by this point it's clear that he's beyond reasoning.
+They start pleading, saying they'll help in any way they can, but they quickly realize that he's beyond reasoning.
 Eventually, Sokka just grabs Toph and makes a run for it along with them.

 The spider that built a web in Sokka's mouth at the beginning of Avatar Day? *bwuaaaah*